wgurecky/vimSum/README.md

 VimSum
 ======

-VimSum is a collection of simple scripts that provide the ability to perform basic calculations in vim.
+VimSum is a collection of scripts that perform basic arithmetic on visually selected numbers in vim.

 ![GIF Demo](https://raw.github.com/wgurecky/vimSum/master/example/example_use.gif)